opariffazman/n8n-ce-bootstrap/README.md

 # n8n Community Edition Bootstrap

 Quick and dirty setup of n8n Community Edition for evaluation and demonstration purposes.

-Intended for training sessions and testing.
+Intended for evaluation purposes or simple testing from your cloud provider of choosing.

 ## What This Deploys

-- Ubuntu instance (AWS EC2 or DigitalOcean Droplet)
+- Ubuntu instance (AWS EC2, DigitalOcean Droplet, or GCP Compute Engine)
 - Docker runtime
 - n8n CE container running on port 5678
 - n8n tunnel mode enabled for quick access